tianma8023/XposedSmsCode/README.md

 # XposedSmsCode
-An Xposed module which can recognize ,parse SMS code and copy it to clipboard when a new message arrives.It can also auto-input SMS code.
+A Xposed module which can recognize, parse SMS code and copy it to clipboard when a new message arrives.
+It also can auto-input copied SMS code.

 [中文版说明](/README-CN.md)